apache/spark/docs/sql-ref-syntax-hive-format.md

 ```

 ### Parameters

-* **row_format**

-    Use the `SERDE` clause to specify a custom SerDe for one table or processing inputs and outputs data.
-Otherwise, use the `DELIMITED` clause to use the native SerDe and specify the delimiter, escape character, null character and so on.

-* **SERDE**
+* **SERDE serde_class**

-    Specifies a custom SerDe for one table or processing inputs and outputs data.
+    Specifies a fully-qualified class name of custom SerDe for one table or processing inputs and outputs data.

-* **serde_class**

-    Specifies a fully-qualified class name of a custom SerDe.

 * **SERDEPROPERTIES**